|

 an interested student emails me inquiring when I might

-class please CONTACT
+to take a class to please CONTACT

 ME so we can pick a date that's convenient for you.